Boston Strangler (film): Plot

 In 1962, Boston Record American reporter Loretta McLaughlin investigates three cases of older women who were raped and murdered by strangulation in the Boston area.
-She confirms the victims all had stockings tied around their necks in a bow, likely connecting the crimes to a serial killer.
-The story angers Boston law enforcement and Loretta’s boss plans to kill the story to protect the paper.
+She confirms the victims all had stockings tied around their necks in a bow, probably connecting the crimes to a serial killer.
+The story angers Boston law enforcement as well as Loretta's boss, who plans to kill the report to protect the company.

-However, when a fourth victim is found, Loretta and fellow reporter Jean Cole continue the investigation.
-The two women endure rampant sexism in their workplace and society in general.
-Loretta's marriage is strained by her long hours, and her family is increasingly harassed.
-While writing the articles, Loretta coins the name "the Boston Strangler.”
+When a fourth victim is found, Loretta and fellow reporter Jean Cole decide to continue the investigation.
+The two women endure rampant sexism in their workplace and society.
+Loretta's marriage is strained by her long hours and her family is harassed.
+While writing the articles, Loretta coins the name "the Boston Strangler".

-In 1963, a seventh woman named Sophie Clark is murdered.
-A neighbor encountered a man who could be the killer, and she provides a vague description.
-Sophie is much younger than previous victims, which breaks the Strangler’s pattern.

-Loretta and Jean discover that the Boston Police Department is botching the investigation and not sharing information with other cities.
-This means similar murders, like one committed in New York City by a man named Patrick Dempsey, have been overlooked.
+A year later, a seventh woman named Sophie Clark is murdered.
+A neighbor encountered a man who could be the killer and she provides a vague description.
+Sophie was much younger than previous victims, which breaks the Strangler's pattern.
+Loretta and Jean later discover that the Boston Police Department is botching the investigation and not sharing information with other cities.
+Similar murders, like one committed in New York City by a man named Paul Dempsey, have been overlooked.

-A suspect named Albert DeSalvo is taken into custody.
-Sophie Clark's neighbor is asked to identify him in a lineup, but she picks a different man, George Nassar.
+Albert DeSalvo, a suspect in the investigation, is taken into custody.
+Sophie's neighbor is asked to identify him in a line-up but she picks a different man, George Nassar.
 Despite this, in 1964, DeSalvo confesses to all 13 murders.
+Police do not have enough evidence to tie him to the murders, so he is instead convicted for earlier crimes of robbery and sexual offenses and sentenced to life imprisonment.

-In 1965, Loretta learns there have been six murders in Ann Arbor, Michigan that are identical to the Boston Strangler’s work.
-The most likely suspect is Daniel Marsh, an ex-boyfriend of a Strangler victim.
-Before Loretta can meet DeSalvo to hear his side of the story, he is stabbed to death at Bridgewater State Hospital.
+By 1965, Loretta learns from a police detective in Ann Arbor, Michigan, that there have been six murders there that are identical to the Boston Strangler's work.
+She travels to Ann Arbor and learns the most likely suspect is Daniel Marsh, an ex-boyfriend of a Strangler victim.
+Marsh is later arrested but refuses to cooperate with police.
+In 1973, DeSalvo calls Loretta and tells her to come to visiting hours the next day to hear his side of the story.
+Before Loretta can meet with him, he is stabbed to death by another prisoner.

-Following an anonymous tip, Loretta meets with Harrison, a former patient at Bridgewater.
+Following an anonymous tip, Loretta meets with Harrison, a former patient at Bridgewater State Hospital.
 He reveals that DeSalvo, Marsh, and Nassar were all held in the same ward at the same time.
-Harrison also claims DeSalvo’s confession was coached by Marsh and Nassar.
+Harrison also claims DeSalvo's confession was coached by Marsh and Nassar.
+Loretta visits Nassar in prison.
+He denies that he and Marsh coached DeSalvo but admits he hoped to claim the reward.
+He accuses Loretta and the media of creating a sensation around the Strangler and insinuates that there is more than one murderer but that the public does not want to come to terms with it.